REI Co-op Ruckpack 40 Review

 Features

 REI kept it fairly simple and minimalistic as far as features go, but they did a great job of supplying the Ruckpack with all the necessities.
-From easy access pockets, to mesh zippered compartments and a full side of mini organizational pockets for smaller travel trinkets like pens, phones, and earbuds, this pack has just the right number of nooks and crannies.
+From easy access pockets to mesh zippered compartments and a full side of mini organizational pockets for smaller travel trinkets like pens, phones, and earbuds, this pack has just the right number of nooks and crannies.
 One feature a lot of travel-to-outdoor-adventure packs lack is a secure, easy-access pocket for valuable on-the-go items like passports or wallets, but the Ruckpack snuck one in.
 We would have preferred a more padded laptop sleeve, though.

 Packing and Accessibility

-This pack is the perfect balance of easy access and security.
-It is definitely geared toward the outdoor enthusiast, so if you are looking for a solid business travel backpack, then you might want to take a look at some of the other options we reviewed.
 The plethora of intuitively placed compartments are easily accessible, and the option to top or front load proved useful time and time again.
-The tapered shape allows for full visibility into the pack when top loading and who doesn't love a hidden wallet pocket?
+The tapered shape allows for full visibility into the pack when top loading, and who doesn't love a hidden wallet pocket?

 The tapered shape of the Ruckpack allows for heavy gear to gather in the base organically.
 This is generally the part of the pack closest to your body and allows for lighter stuff to sit on the top.
 This shape, paired with the easy access brain pocket and the front or top loading option, are our three main reasons we like this pack for traveling with gear.
 The soft sac-like body of the Ruckpack allows for the user to really stuff it to the gills, and small organizational pockets surround the main compartment making them very easy to access.
 It is very important to ensure that your valuables are safe, but sometimes you need them to be accessible when traveling by air.
 We love the sneaky yet easy access zipper pocket in the side panel for our passport, cash, and cellphone.